 Early childhood and infant-family professionals can often benefit from consulting with someone outside a situation or setting for a fresh take on a behavior, child or challenging dynamic within a family, classroom or group.
 Meetings can be one-on-one or with a group, one time or ongoing and always with the consent and inclusion of parents.

-I am also available to observe and assess what kinds of routines, environmental factors and fit would best support a child's present capacities.
+I am also available to observe and assess what kinds of strategies, routines, environmental factors and fit would best support a child's present capacities.
 Together we can explore what can be done to improve the fit between child and caregiver or setting.

 Teaching and supporting professionals working with very young children and their families is one of my favorite things to do!
 I have developed curricula and presented to a range of audiences including at conferences, agency and community workshops and in-service trainings at staff meetings.
 I am available to present on a wide variety of topics relevant to infant/family and early childhood professionals including:

 parenting and caregiving with the brain in mind